mpv-player/mpv/DOCS/man/vo.rst

             Extremely slow and requires a recent mid or high end graphics card to work smoothly (as of 2015).

-        Note that all the filters above are designed (or implemented) to process luma plane only and probably won't work as intended for video in RGB format.

     ``prescale-passes=<1..5>``
         The number of passes to apply the prescaler (defaults to be 1).
 Setting